ALL THINGS KANDY

 Despite its weighty pull and reputation as the island’s second city, Kandy is actually smaller in population than Jaffna and Negombo and only a little larger than either Trincomalee, Kalmunai or Galle.

-Nor is it, relatively speaking, especially old, post-dating many other island cities with a foundation somewhere around 1357–1374 AD.
-It did not gain its first kings until 1473.
-Today they have been long ago replaced with traffic that might snap the patience of an entombed pharaoh, facilities and shops that frustrate even moderate demands and a city plan that makes a bowl of spaghetti look ordered.
+Nor is it, relatively speaking, especially old, post-dating many other island cities with foundations dating to 1357–1374 AD.
+It did not gain its first king until 1473.
+Today, they have long since been replaced by traffic that might snap the patience of an entombed pharaoh, facilities and shops that frustrate even moderate demands, and a city plan that makes a bowl of spaghetti look ordered.

-Even so, to nearly every Sri Lankan, Kandy is second only to Colombo, and in terms of culture and history, far most important.
-Undoubtedly the presence in the city of the sacred Tooth Relic has something to do with this.
-As has, the fact that the city Kingdom was the last Kingdom left standing when the colonists arrived in earnest - for it was from Kandy that the island’s resistance to foreign invaders was largely meted out.
+Even so, to nearly every Sri Lankan, Kandy is second only to Colombo, and in terms of culture and history, far more important.
+Undoubtedly, the presence in the city of the sacred Tooth Relic has something to do with this.
+As has been the fact that the town Kingdom was the last Kingdom left standing when the colonists arrived in earnest, for it was from Kandy that the island’s resistance to foreign invaders was meted out mainly.

 Sitting more or less in the middle of the island, a gateway to the Central Highlands, rail and road lines reach up to it from all sides.
-At one thousand five hundred and twenty six feet above sea level, its climate is cooler and wetter than that of much of the country and so it presents a much more comfortable place to live.
+At 1,526 feet above sea level, its climate is cooler and wetter than that of much of the country, making it a much more comfortable place to live.

 Centred snugly within a rolling landscape of hills, it has a vast artificial lake in its centre, built in 1807 by King Sri Wickrama Rajasinghe, and on its western side, the Royal Peradeniya Gardens, Asia’s finest botanical garden.

 Kandy Lake offers the welcome prospect of a bracing walk.
-Known as the Sea of Milk, the lake is surround by a dramatic Cloud Wall across much of its three-kilometer circumference and is overhung by huge rain trees.
-Across its eighteen-metre depth lurk whistling ducks and monitor lizards, turtles, cormorants, egrets, pelicans, eagles, owls, herons, and numerous fish including an exotic and savage 9-foot-long alligator Gar – a fish with a crocodilian head, a wide snout, and razor-sharp teeth.
+Known as the Sea of Milk, the lake is surrounded by a dramatic Cloud Wall across much of its three-kilometre circumference and is overhung by giant rain trees.
+Across its eighteen-metre depth lurk whistling ducks and monitor lizards, turtles, cormorants, egrets, pelicans, eagles, owls, herons, and numerous fish, including an exotic and savage 9-foot-long alligator Gar – a fish with a crocodilian head, a broad snout, and razor-sharp teeth.

 A visiting Englishman wrote that “a stranger visiting this spot would be charmed at the magnificent scenery which surrounds it.
 In this lonely spot lie many hundreds of kindly Scots, who cut off in the very prime and vigour of their manhood, sleep the sleep which knows no waking, under the rank weeds and wiry grasses which cover their neglected graves.
 Many a sad tale of hardship, agony, and pain, could the tenants of these nameless graves tell, were they permitted to speak.”

-Overridingly Buddhist, thje city nevertheless has a stunning mosque and kovil, and many churches and monasteries.
-It boasts over 20 large colleges and the island’s best university – the University of Peradeniya, plus several hospitals, the better ones to the west in Peradeniya.
+Despite Buddhism, the city nevertheless has a stunning mosque and kovil, as well as many churches and monasteries.
+It boasts over 20 prominent colleges and the island’s best university – the University of Peradeniya, plus several hospitals, the better ones to the west in Peradeniya.

-Down its roads lurk an almost entire street of lawyers; another of fabric shops; and still another for hardware.
-In between are showrooms for white goods, gem stones and computers, mobiles, and shoes.
-There are a few good bookshops; and a market that throbs with vendors promising the earth for little cash in return.
+Down its roads lurk an entire street of lawyers; another of fabric shops; and still another of hardware stores.
+In between are showrooms for white goods, gemstones, computers, mobiles, and shoes.
+There are a few good bookshops, and a market that throbs with vendors promising the earth for little cash.
 And in the middle of it all rises Kandy City Centre, a fortress of a shopping mall, with escalators and air conditioning.

-Home to the famous Temple of the Tooth, and a capacious lake, Kandy offers ample retail therapy, beauty salons, theatres for traditional dance and much more.
-Its crop of weary hotels such as the Suisse and the Queen’s is slowly being refreshed by a range of lovelier hotels that offer a safe refuge for visitors in need of recovering from the more dystopian aspects of city planning.
-But if these elude you, head for Slightly Chilled, a marvellous bar overlooking the lake, with snacks and food to infill between beer and cocktails.
+Home to the famous Temple of the Tooth and a capacious lake, Kandy offers ample retail therapy, beauty salons, theatres for traditional dance and much more.
+Its crop of weary hotels, such as the Suisse and the Queen’s, is slowly being refreshed by a range of lovelier hotels that offer a safe refuge for visitors in need of recovering from the more dystopian aspects of city planning.
+But if these elude you, head for Slightly Chilled, a marvellous bar overlooking the lake, with snacks and food to fill between beer and cocktails.

 Or the Royal Bar & Hotel, an old walawwa that dishes out welcome bowls of chips and frosted glasses of lime juice.
-The building is typical of many of the buildings that haunt the city’s tiny, crowded streets, betraying with hints of bashful sorrow, the still remaining traces of striking 17th, 18th, and 19th century vernacular architecture.
+The building is typical of many that haunt the city’s tiny, crowded streets, betraying, with hints of bashful sorrow, the remaining traces of striking 17th-, 18th-, and 19th-century vernacular architecture.

 Balconies and verandas, screened windows and opaque courtyards hide behind shop hoardings that have yet to be bettered anywhere on the island for their chronic ugliness.
 Even so, to the discerning eye, beauty is there to be glimpsed; there to remind you that all is not yet lost, architecturally.

-The Kataragama Devalaya, a Hindu shrine built by an 18th century Buddhist king is a perfect example of just such a surviving treasure – its architecture enlivened by the most intricate carvings, and colours chosen to forever banish grey.
+The Kataragama Devalaya, a Hindu shrine built by an 18th-century Buddhist king, is a perfect example of just such a surviving treasure – its architecture enlivened by the most intricate carvings, and its colours chosen to banish grey forever.

-This complex of temples and monasteries dates to the 14th century pleasure gardens of the earliest Kandyan kings and is the home of the Siam Nikaya, the largest of the two most prominent Buddhist chapters on the island, and the one so memorably supported by one of the last kings of Kandy, Kirti Sri Rajasinha.
+This complex of temples and monasteries dates to the 14th-century pleasure gardens of the earliest Kandyan kings.
+It is the home of the Siam Nikaya, the largest of the two most prominent Buddhist chapters on the island, and the one so memorably supported by one of the last kings of Kandy, Kirti Sri Rajasinha.